southernersvlc/backendVeterinaryClinic/README.md

     - Proper checks to ensure required fields are populated.
     - Error messages for invalid data or non-existent IDs.

+- **Frontend Integration**
+  - Connected with a React.js frontend to provide a user-friendly interface for managing the clinic’s data.

+---
+## Infrastructure and Deployment
+- **Environment Management**
+  - **Test:** Configuration for running unit and integration tests.
+- **Development:**
+  - Utilizes Docker to create a PostgreSQL database in a container.
+- **Production:**
+  - Backend deployed on Render.com using Docker.
+  - Connected to a PostgreSQL database hosted and managed within Render.com.

+## Database Setup
+- Production: PostgreSQL Dockerized and hosted on Render.com.
 ---
 ## Diagrams
 ![erDiagramMargarita.png](Utils%2FerDiagramMargarita.png)